 You could always do things the old-fashioned way with a spreadsheet, but as you can probably guess, the best way to do Amazon product research is through using Jungle Scout’s Chrome Extension and Web App with our proprietary Accusales™ technology.
 Long before I started writing for Jungle Scout, I was a user of the technology.
 It’s helped me save countless hours and earned thousands of times the start-up cost.

 Here’s some highly recommended tools for Amazon product research:

-- The Jungle Scout Chrome Extension ($97 for Lite).
+- The Jungle Scout Chrome Extension (Starting at $97/year).
 This tool is a no-brainer.
 It helps estimate the average monthly sales for a given search result.
 And now that we’re using Accusales technology, we’re seeing estimates that are within only a 2% margin of error.

 - The Jungle Scout Web App (starts at $29 per month).
 Dig through niches, track hot selling products, perform keyword research and more, the web app gives you all the power of the Chrome Extension and then some.
 Sellers who use it monthly earn, on average, 200-300% more than those who use only the Chrome Extension.

 - Fetcher (starts at $19 per month).
 Profit analytics are a huge lifesaver.
 Often, we’ve discovered sellers who think they’re making money only to learn through Fetcher that they’re losing money.
 Fetcher is also a great way of calculating your profitability before you even launch a product.